dpenkler/linux-usbtmc/README.md

 for folks wanting to test or use driver features not yet supported by the standard usbtmc driver in their kernel.

+The following functions have not yet been incorporated into a kernel.org release:
+ - trigger ioctl
+ - module params
+ - user get/set ioctls for usb timeout
+ - ioctl to send generic usb control messages
-Presently only the trigger ioctl and the module params are not available in the standard kernel.org releases >= 4.6.
+The remaining features are available in the standard kernel.org releases >= 4.6.

 ## Installation